 Skip to main content

-CIRIA BUILDOFFSITE Guidance for managing intellectual property relating to MMC (P3280)
+CIRIA/BUILDOFFSITE Guidance for managing intellectual property for modern methods of construction (P3280)

 The guide will cover: